qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - Bash has caching between command name and file path of command.
 If you move one file in `$PATH` then using that command gives ENOENT.
 Refresh cache using `hash -r`
 - Using a variable unquoted will make its line breaks treated as space.
 - `set -e` can make the script exit immediately when a sub-command fails, but it doesn't work inside function whose result is condition-checked (e.g. the left side of `||`, `&&`, condition of `if`).
 [See also](https://stratus3d.com/blog/2019/11/29/bash-errexit-inconsistency/)
+- `fork()` creates a new process that has only one thread.
+If another thread holds lock during forking, that lock will never release. `fork()` also has potential of security issues.

 ### Backend-related